ptorrent/weble-IoT-Gateway/docs/weble-cloud-site-to-site.md

 In this mode the MAC addresses of the packets on the VPN will be used to dynamically create a routing table just like an Ethernet switch does.
 Unicast, multicast and broadcast packets of every protocol that runs over Ethernet are supported in this mode at the cost of frequent broadcast ARP requests and routing table updates.

 This mode is primarily useful if you want to bridge Ethernet segments.
+By selecting switch mode, Subnet parameter will be ignored.

+## Interface
-3. Select nodes you want in your site
+Select nodes you want in your site.
 4. ![image](https://user-images.githubusercontent.com/6083644/216993593-a28ff946-c231-4e8b-bb5d-b18e3c23735a.png)